Easy Double Chocolate Chip Muffins Recipe

 photo collage of making double chocolate chip muffins.

-Because we want the raising agent to rise faster and create a nice dome on the top of the muffins.
+• Start at a higher temperature when you preheat the oven, then lower it for the rest of the bake.
+Because we want the leavening agent to work faster and create a nice dome on top of the muffins.

 Storage Tips

-If you keep the muffins in a tight-lidded food container or cake tin, they can stay fresh for almost a week (providing you can help yourself from not eating them all).
+If you keep the muffins in a tight-lidded food container or cake tin, they can stay fresh for almost a week (provided you can help yourself to not eat them all).

 You can also freeze the muffins and store them in a ziplock bag before keeping them in the freezer.
 They keep well for 2 months.
 When you need them, take them out of the bag and let them thaw on a tray or a plate.